-The Operator shall have guidance that addresses runway incursions, to include a description of the flight crew duties, responsibilities, procedures and any other flight crew actions necessary to prevent, or reduce the risk of, a runway incursion occurring during taxi, takeoff, and landing.
+The Operator shall have guidance published or referenced in the OM that addresses runway incursions, to include a description of the policies, processes, procedures and flight actions necessary to prevent or reduce the risk of a runway incursion occurring during taxi, takeoff, and landing.
 Such guidance shall include:

-- Instructions for the maintenance of situational awareness by the flight crew while operating in the airport environment, on the ground and in the air, to ensure an awareness of the aircraft position relative to the airport surface; - (ii) Operating policies and procedures for use during periods when there is a high risk of an incursion; - (iii) Specific instructions for the use of onboard equipment and aircraft lighting as a means to mitigate the risk of an incursion; - (iv) The identification, in documentation available to the flight crew, of areas on the airport surface that could pose a higher risk of an incursion; - (v) Specific reduced visibility and relevant LVO policies and procedures that minimize the risk of an incursion.
+- (i) Instructions for the maintenance of situational awareness by the flight crew while operating in the airport environment, on the ground and in the air, to ensure an awareness of the aircraft position relative to the airport surface; - (ii) Operating policies and procedures for use during periods when there is a high risk of an incursion; - (iii) Specific instructions for the use of onboard equipment and aircraft lighting as a means to mitigate the risk of an incursion; - (iv) The identification, in documentation available to the flight crew, of areas on the airport surface that could pose a higher risk of an incursion; - (v) Specific reduced visibility and relevant LVO policies and procedures that minimize the risk of an incursion.
 (GM)

-- Identified/Assessed OM guidance for runway incursion prevention/risk reduction during taxi/takeoff/landing phases of flight (focus: definition of flight crew duties/responsibilities/procedures/actions for runway incursion prevention/risk reduction).
-Interviewed responsible manager(s) in flight operations. - □ Observed line flight and flight simulator operations (focus: runway incursion prevention/risk reduction). - □ Other Actions (Specify)
+Au ditol Addolio Identified/Assessed OM guidance for runway incursion prevention/risk reduction during taxi/takeoff/landing phases of flight (focus: definition of flight crew duties/responsibilities/procedures/actions for runway incursion prevention/risk reduction).
+Examined selected output from FDA program (if applicable): (focus: data that indicates efficacy of fleet runway incursion mitigation).
+Interviewed responsible manager(s) in flight operations.
+Observed line flight and flight simulator operations (focus: runway incursion prevention/risk reduction).
+Other Actions (Specify)